KatTihanovich/diploma_docs/docs/01-project-overview/features.md

 ### Accessibility

+-	Keyboard navigation
-- Specific accessibility features: Keyboard navigation, tooltips for new players
+-	Tooltips for new players

 ### Reliability